legrisch/ipdd-poster-template/README.md

 So you are finished with your poster, heh?
 There's just one more thing to do: Use the terminal, type in <span class="copy">`npm run bundle`</span> and hit return.
 This starts a bundling process which collects all files used in your poster and produces a single .zip file.
 Send this file to us and you're done, congratulations! 🎉

+____

+#### When something goes wrong

+If you feel like something is going sideways when previewing your page these are the things you can do to get back on track:

+* Delete the bundler cache folder `.parcel-cache`.
+* Delete the bundler dist folder `dist`.
+* Reinstall all dependencies:
+  1. Delete the folder `node_modules`.
+  2. Reinstall the dependencies as you did before with running <span class="copy">`npm install`</span> in a Terminal that is opened in the root directory of this template.

 </div>
 <div class="card">